-Ho Wen Yan, a Malaysian, male, aged 44, was appointed to the Board of Magna Prima Berhad on 13 February 2017.
+Ho Wen Yan, a Malaysian, male, aged 45, was appointed to the Board of Magna Prima Berhad on 13 February 2017 and was re-designated to Non-Independent and Non-Executive Director on 12 February 2020.
 He received his architectural training in the United Kingdom at the University of Bath and the Architectural Association.
 He also holds a Masters of Science (Construction Economics and Management) Degree from University College London.
 He joined Hua Yang on 20 October 2003 as a Project Coordinator at its Johor Branch.
 He has been an Executive Director of the Group since 1 June 2007 and was appointed Chief Executive Officer on 20 August 2010.